iterative/dvc.org/static/docs/commands-reference/config.md

   It's highly recommended to enable this mod when `cache.type` is set to `hardlink` or `symlink`.

-- `cache.type` - link type that dvc should use to link data files from cache to your workspace.
+- `cache.type` - link type that DVC should use to link data files from cache to your workspace.
 Possible values: `reflink`, `symlink`, `hardlink`, `copy` or a combination of those, separated by commas: `reflink,symlink`.
   By default, DVC will try `reflink` and `copy` link type in order to choose the